 How will you have to decide who to treat first?
 What injuries are the most urgent to treat?
 How will you manage the chaos?
 This is where Triage comes in.
 Your Triage Team needs to learn how to manage this seemingly impossible scene by using a system called Triage, is a quick assessment to sort victims and prioritize their treatment during mass casualty incidents.

 Disaster First Aid TrainingThis first aid training is a little different from the basic 9-1-1 first aid training, as you will be expecting an overwhelming numbers of victims, this training will provide techniques on how to handle the many victims when you have limited staff and resources.

 Watch this first aid video excerpt from our Disaster Survival Skills Workshop.

 The team must also know how to control fire, this is dangerous and certainly not for the untrained.
 This is why this training is so important.
-It teaches the basics of fire behavior, fire type and recognition.
+It teaches the basics of fire behavior, fire type and extinguishment.

 Watch this fire extinguisher training video excerpt from our Disaster Response Training

 Earthquake Kits For Schools and Emergency Supplies (Content List)

 To maximize your school budget, you should purchase supplies in the order of priority.
 I highly recommend that you use our Disaster Preparedness Calculator for Schools to get the right number items for your school and emergency response teams.

 If you want to gather supplies yourself, here is our minimum recommendations:

 Command Post Barricade Tape, Public Information Barricade Tape, Staging Area Barricade Tape, 2-Commander Walkie-Talkies, Bull Horn, FM-Weather-Shortwave Radio with Light, National Incident Management System (NIMS) Guide, Incident Command and Triage Book.
 Product: Incident Command Post and Triage Package.